OBenner/data-engineering-interview-questions/cassandra.md

 ## How does Cassandra perform write function?
 Cassandra performs the write function by applying two commits:
 First commit is applied on disk and then second commit to an in-memory structure known as memtable.
-When the both commits are applied successfully, the write is achieved.
+When the both commits are applied successfully, to write is achieved.
 Writes are written in the table structure as SSTable (sorted string table).

 [Table of Contents](#Apache Cassandra)